Stop Feeding Your Brain Negativity: A Content Diet Guide

 You open your phone for a quick check.
 Thirty minutes later, you’ve consumed a stream of outrage, disasters, arguments, and conflict.
 You feel worse than before—anxious, angry, drained—yet somehow you kept scrolling.
 Sound familiar?

 This is the doom content trap.
 And it’s not just news.
-It’s rage-bait tweets, outrage videos, divisive hot takes, and disaster clips served up by algorithms that have learned one crucial thing: negative emotions keep you watching longer than positive ones.
+It’s rage-bait tweets, outrage videos, divisive hot takes, and disaster clips served up by systems that often reward strong emotional reactions.

-Unlike a dopamine detox, which addresses overstimulation in general, a doom content diet is specifically about protecting your emotional baseline from content engineered to upset you.
+Unlike a dopamine detox, which addresses overstimulation in general, a doom content diet is specifically about protecting your mood from content that is likely to upset you.
 It’s about staying informed without being consumed.

 Why Your Brain Craves Doom